-Gary Winters: So we had the line running through the building.
-It's changed - I was back there a little while ago, it's all sort of changed around a bit, but essentially it ran from the door which is on The Mall, through the building, up the stairs to the top, a top room and that was the 30 metre line, or thereabouts and then across say a day, you know, it was probably 8 or 9 hours or something from us arriving, we did walk, continue to walk the line, I attempted to walk the line a number of times.
-But then we installed the text along – there was a long corridor that used to be, I think it's sort of a bit like that now, but there was a sort of a hard-walled long corridor in the ICA.
-And across the day we installed the text of the work through there, stopping – so we had different, a few bits of kit with us that we didn’t use again or before, we had a little sort of camping table, and we had the frames which were all in pieces.
-So he stops, you know, intervals to put up the camping table, have a rest, but we would, using the Swiss army knife, make the little frames with screws and things.
-Put the glass in, and then bang a nail on the wall and hang them along the, yeah…
+GWi: So we had the line running through the building.
+It's changed - I was back there a little while ago, it's all changed around a bit, but essentially it ran from the door which is on The Mall, through the building, up the stairs to a top room and that was the 30 metre line, or thereabouts and then across say a day, you know, it was probably 8 or 9 hours or something from us arriving, we continued to walk the line, I attempted to walk the line a number of times.
+But then we installed the text along a long corridor that used to be a hard-walled long corridor in the ICA.
+And across the day we installed the text of the work through there.
+So we had a few bits of kit with us that we didn’t use again or before, we had a little camping table and we had the frames which were all in pieces.
+So: stops, you know, intervals to put up the camping table, have a rest; we would, using the Swiss army knife, make the little frames with screws and things, put the glass in, and then bang a nail on the wall and hang them.

-Jonathan Pitches: …you literally had to ascend in that piece by the sounds of things.
+Jonathan Pitches: You literally had to ascend in that piece by the sounds of things?

-Gary Winters: Yeah, up and down the stairs.
-And yeah, we did this sort of Hillary walk moment where the John Denver song you know, in the studio version we handed out some sheets in the café, cos you know, it passed through the bar, the cafe bar and we, everyone sang that song as we did this Hillary walk – I remembered that last night actually.
+GWi: Yeah, up and down the stairs.
+And we did this Hillary walk moment where for the John Denver song we handed out some sheets in the café - cos you know, it passed through the bar, the cafe bar - and everyone sang that song as we did this Hillary walk.
+I remembered that last night actually.
 Yeah, so it was a slightly different set up in a way.

-[25:08]

-Jonathan Pitches: Yeah.
-That's a really helpful clarification, actually.
+JP: That's a really helpful clarification.
 And indeed, the fact that there was a Nottingham version of that.
-Obviously I’ll share with you what I write but actual errors, if we can reduce those that would save your time.

-Gary Winters: I think it was just that, I mean, I think it was just a way of thinking what's, you know, now this piece has happened, what's then, you know the materials there, what's the versions of, what's the potential of it happening in different ways and makes sense.
+GWi: I think it was just a way of thinking: now this piece has happened, and you know the materials are there, what's the potential of it happening in different ways and still making sense?

-Gregg Whelan: Yeah.
+GWh: Yeah.
 I remember that we ran from Paddington before it started.
-So everything, all the kit now was in our back- in the packs as and we ran from Paddington to the ICA - as a sort of warm up.
-Oh, that's it…
+So everything, all the kit now was in our backpacks, and we ran from Paddington to the ICA - as a sort of warm up.

-Gary Winters: …Because the usual thing about walking on it to get to Base Camp
+GWi: …Because of the usual thing about walking to get to Base Camp